 Why should you take this course?

 Chemical modifications of protein therapeutics are common across approved drugs.
 Numerous examples exist, including PEGylated protein therapeutics, which have polyethylene glycol (PEG) chains attached to the protein to increase the systemic half-life in the body.
 In addition, a number of antibody-drug conjugates (ADCs) currently on the market consist of an anti-cancer agent linked to an antibody for targeted delivery of the agent to a specific cancer cell type.

-This online course provides participants with an understanding of important modification methods applied to protein therapeutics.
+This asynchronous online course provides participants with an understanding of important modification methods applied to protein therapeutics.
 It offers a unique opportunity to learn about the modification reaction, downstream processes, and analytical methods for the design and GMP manufacture of chemically modified biopharmaceuticals.

 Participate and you will learn